Want the perfect workout program?Take Quiz

 Note: Engage your core and maintian a neutral back throughout the movement.

-This is the same exercise as above but you'll be able to focus more on your lats as you're reomving some need for stabiliziing muscles to work due to the fixed movement on the machine.
+This is the same exercise as above but you'll be able to focus more on your lats as you're removing some need for stabilizing muscles to work due to the fixed movement on the machine.

 Related: Best Smith Machine Exercises

-The lat pushdown is an exercise that works the lats without elbow flexion.
+The straight arm lat pushdown (aka pulldown) is an exercise that works the lats without elbow flexion.
 This exercise will also hit the posterior deltoid, teres major and a little of the triceps.

 Note: Make sure to focus on using your lats to drive the bar down rather than your triceps.